-For a given user, will be listed all the organisms for which:
+For a given user, will be listed all the genomes for which:

-- · user have access rights - you have administrator access level
+- user has some access rights - you have administrator access level

-Please note that an user may have also access rights for organisms you are not administrator of.
-In this case, corresponding organisms will not be displayed.
+Please note that a user may have also access rights for genomes you are not administrator of.
+In this case, corresponding genomes will not be displayed.